 top of page

-Travel to Bangkok, Thailand
+Bangkok Travel Guide, Thailand

 BANGKOK, one of the most popular and cosmopolitan cities of Asia, is located on the banks of the Chao Phraya river in Thailand.